The Atheist Bible, CC-BY Fabian M. Suchanek

 And Atheists?

 Atheists do not believe in life after death.
-Psychological studies suggest that atheists may be consciously overriding religious concepts of an afterlife when reminded of death.
+Psychological studies suggest that atheists may consciously override religious concepts of an afterlife when reminded of death.
 They do acknowledge the desirability of an afterlife, but refuse to believe in it.
-When they are reminded of death, their certainty about their rejection of religion increases, but they also become more ideologically open-minded — perhaps reflecting a search for viable secular beliefs.16
+And when reminded of death, their certainty about their rejection of religion increases, though they also become more ideologically open-minded — perhaps reflecting a search for viable secular beliefs.40

-This discussion leaves us to conclude that people (both believers and atheists) have to find other ways of dealing with their fear of death.
-One of them is certainly to postpone it as much as possible, and we have discussed ways of doing this in a previous chapter.
-Beyond that, there are different strategies to deal with one’s mortality, which work to different degrees for different people.
-One of them is to achieve what is called “secular immortality”, i.e., a lasting legacy by which one is remembered — by contributions to the future of your family, business, service/charities, education, healthcare, government, art, or sports16.
-Another strategy is to try to accept death as an event that belongs to life — just as every book, no matter how good it is, has a last page.
-Again another strategy is to try to perceive life not as something that vanishes, but as something that persists in its time, even if that time is in the past.
+Thus , atheists try to find other ways of dealing with their fear of death.
+One of them is certainly to procrastinate death as much as possible, and we have discussed ways of doing this in a previous chapter.
+Beyond that, there are different strategies to deal with one’s mortality, which work to varying degrees for different people.
+One of them is to achieve what is called “secular immortality”, i.e., a lasting legacy by which one is remembered — by contributions to the future of your family, business, charities, education, healthcare, government, art, or sports40.
+Another strategy is to try to accept death as an event that belongs to life, just as every book, no matter how good it is, has a last page.
+Yet another strategy is to try to perceive life not as something that vanishes but as something that persists in its time, even if that time is in the past.
 This strategy is illustrated by the following quote:

 Roy Sablosky